seonglae/to-spotify/README.md

 g2s like artist --gid=blablanumber --stoken=blablatoolong...
 ```

-There will be show unresolved list
+There will be show some unresolved list
 That should be migrated manually